sushiroll4093/clone/FAQ.md

 ### Are there any code differences between the open source and hosted offerings?

 Yes, there are some.
-Canvas cloud runs on the exact same code as we release to github, and as of this writing the code that we deploy to our production environment is pushed the same day to github.
-However, there are a few plugins and extensions that we provide for cloud customers that we don't open source right now.
+Canvas butt runs on the exact same code as we release to github, and as of this writing the code that we deploy to our production environment is pushed the same day to github.
+However, there are a few plugins and extensions that we provide for butt customers that we don't open source right now.
 These include:

 * Multi-tenancy extensions
 * Analytics